-- regarding pending legislation and other matters while the - 2 legislative body is in session.
+- regarding pending legislation and other matters while the legislative body is in session. - "b.
+The term lobbyist does not include any of the following:

-- "b.
-The term lobbyist does not include any of the following: - 5 "1.
+- 5 "1.
 A member of a legislative body on a matter which 6 involves that person's official duties. - "2.
 A person or attorney rendering professional services in drafting bills or in advising clients and in rendering opinions as to the construction and effect of proposed or pending legislation, executive action, or rules or regulations, where those professional services are not otherwise connected with legislative, executive, or regulatory action. - "3.
 Reporters and editors while pursuing normal reportorial and editorial duties. - "4.
 Any citizen not expending funds as set out above in paragraph a.3. or not lobbying for compensation who contacts a member of a legislative body or other public servant, or gives public testimony on a particular issue or on particular, legislation, or regulation, or for the purpose of influencing legislation, regulation, or the award of a grant or contract and who is merely exercising his or her constitutional right to communicate with members of a legislative body or other public servants. - "5.
 A person who appears before a legislative body, a regulatory body, or an executive agency to either sell or purchase goods or services.

-responsibilities do not include lobbying, but who may, from time to time, organize social events for members of a legislative body to meet and confer with members of professional organizations and who may have only irregular contacts with members of a legislative body when the body is not in session or when the body is in recess.

-"(19) (17) MINOR VIOLATION.
-Any violation of this chapter in which the public official or public employee servant receives an economic gain in an aggregate amount less than two hundred fifty dollars (\$250) or the governmental entity has an economic loss of less than two hundred fifty dollars (\$250).

-"(18) NONPUBLIC INFORMATION.
-Information that the public servant gains by reason of his or her government position or office which is privileged or protected from public disclosure by law or which he or she knows or reasonably should know has not been made available to the general public.

-"(20) (19) PERSON.
-A business, individual, corporation, partnership, union, association, firm, committee, club, or other organization or group of persons.

-"(21) (20) PRINCIPAL.
-A person or business which employs, hires, or otherwise retains a lobbyist.
-Nothing in this chapter shall be deemed to prohibit a principal from simultaneously serving as his or her own lobbyist.
+1 "6.
+A person whose primary duties or 2 responsibilities do not include lobbying, but who may, from 3 time to time, organize social events for members of a 4 legislative body to meet and confer with members of 5 professional organizations and who may have only irregular 6 contacts with members of a legislative body when the body is 7 not in session or when the body is in recess.
+8 " $\frac{(19)}{(17)}$ MINOR VIOLATION.
+Any violation of this 9 chapter in which the public official or public employee 10 servant receives an economic gain in an amount less than two 11 hundred fifty dollars (\$250) or the governmental entity has an 12 economic loss of less than two hundred fifty dollars (\$250).
+13 "(18) NONPUBLIC INFORMATION.
+Information that the 14 public servant gains by reason of his or her government 15 position or office which is privileged or protected from 16 public disclosure by law or which he or she knows or 17 reasonably should know has not been made available to the 18 general public.
+19 " (20) (19) PERSON.
+A business, individual, 20 corporation, partnership, union, association, firm, committee, 21 club, or other organization or group of persons.
+22 " (21) (20) PRINCIPAL.
+A person or business which 23 employs, hires, or otherwise retains a lobbyist.
+Nothing in 24 this chapter shall be deemed to prohibit a principal from 25 simultaneously serving as his or her own lobbyist.
+26 " (22) (21) PROBABLE CAUSE.
+A finding that the allegations are more likely than not to have occurred.
+An